• Home

 You can change these projects up if you want to, but you're also free to hit the ground running with the Joy.
 Just select your project and start making!

 The Cricut Explore Air 2 is made for a wide range of DIY and homemade hobbies.
 It goes beyond little projects.
-It offers a wider maximum width and is compatible with over 100 materials.
+This machine offers a wider maximum width and is compatible with over 100 materials.
 It also can use a scoring tool and three different types of blades.

 The Cricut Maker is for professional level projects with exceptional performance and versatility.
 It offers 10x the power of other machines to cut over 300 materials with commercial grade technology.